-Any of these symptoms could be a sign of a more serious health risk that needs immediate attention.
-While mild symptoms may not normally be enough to warrant a doctor visit, the brain is a uniquely sensitive bodily organ.
+These symptoms could be a sign of a more serious health risk that needs immediate attention.
+While mild symptoms may not usually be enough to warrant a doctor visit, the brain is a uniquely sensitive bodily organ.
 Thus, our office recommends a doctor’s appointment even if mild TBI symptoms appear after an accident.

 Common Causes of a Head Injury Resulting in a TBI

-Head injuries happen to people in all walks of life, but disproportionately affect children and the elderly.
+Head injuries happen to people from all walks of life but disproportionately affect children and the elderly.
 People receive head injuries during such activities as: